Best Things Edinburgh March

 Edinburgh Ceilidh Club

-Across the city this month, The Edinburgh Ceilidh Club will be hosting a variety of opportunities for all new or experienced dancers to come along to ceilidh dance – a staple in Scottish culture!
+Across the city this month, The Edinburgh Ceilidh Club will be hosting a variety of opportunities to all new or experienced dancers to come along to ceilidh dance – a staple in Scottish culture!

 Tues 3 March to 31 March across different venues